Gninoskcaj/jacksonmooring.com/_drafts/book.md

 > _”It is too late for that.
 I shall never be better than I am.
 I shall sink lower, and be worse.”_

+The main theme of the book is resurrection, Dr. Manette is "recalled to life".
+In Carton's last words we see this theme again.

+> “I am the Resurrection and the Life, saith the Lord: he that believeth in me, though he were dead, yet shall he live: and whosoever liveth and believeth in me shall never die.”

 ### Summary

 This book confirms what I have been told, mainly, Charles Dickens was a great writer.
 Although the build-up is a little lengthy, and it is hard to connect with any one the the main characters, Charles Dickens know how to make the punch line hammer!
 After finishing the book, I found the ending so sad, yet hopeful, I was not sure whether to laugh or cry, so I re-read it!  _A Tale of Two Cities_ does have some long sentences, and is bit wordy, but for all that, it is a must-read if you enjoy historical-fiction.